-In Figure 5, the "Button" is an index signal from the experimenter recorded during the experiment, the "start thinking" comes from a verbal signal given by the driver in a video-based post-experiment interview, and the "Lane-crossing" is the moment when the left front wheel crosses the lane, manually encoded from the video.
-All other symbols are automatically inferred from the sensor data.
-The representation of the driving episode given in Figure 5 is automatically generated once the analyst has defined the inference rules.
+In Figure 5, the "Button" is an index signal from the experimenter recorded during the experiment, the start thinking event comes from a verbal signal given by the driver in a video-based post-experiment interview, and the lane crossing event is the moment when the left front wheel crosses the lane, manually encoded from the video.
+The representation of the driving episode given in Figure 5 is then automatically generated with the inference rules defined by the analyst.

-From a manual investigation of different lane changes, using the trace querying facilities of ABSTRACT, we could identify two categories of lane changes that we explain by the performance of two strategies.
-Figure 7 and Figure 8 describe these.
+Using the trace querying facilities of ABSTRACT on this driving data set, we could identify two categories of lane changes that we explain by the performance of two strategies (Figure 7 and Figure 8).
 In these descriptions, the lower part is a representative trace episode from our database while the upper part is drawn by hand as an abstract description of the strategies.
-This upper part also shows the car trajectory in the lanes, respecting the scale ratio length/width: about 300 m long of 4 m wide lanes.
+This upper part also shows the car trajectory in the lanes, respecting the scale ratio length/width: about 300 m of 4 m wide lanes.